mark-i-m/hot-spots/README.md

 # HotSpots

 This is the repo for our databases class project.
+Our report is in `report.pdf`.

 We modify the concurrent B-tree with OLC from https://github.com/wangziqi2016/index-microbench.